College Students’ Best Asset: Your Academic Reference Librarian

 They are the consummate “information literacy practitioners”...a skill set you’ll need while pursuing your academic and career goals!

 And we mustn’t forget that they are, in fact, the “ Marie Kondo” of fake news.
-They know how to zero in on fake news, dissect its parts, and expose the real truth.
+They know how to zero in on fake news, dissect its parts, and expose the actual truth.

 So, if you haven’t made your campus academic reference librarian a “study buddy”, then do so quickly.